RationAI/ratiopath/docs/learn/get-started/quick-start/tiling.md

 Now it's time to generate the grid of tiles for each slide.
 You'll use `flat_map()` because each slide row will "explode" into many tile rows.

 First, define a `tiling` function.
 This function takes a slide row (which contains all the metadata) and uses `grid_tiles` to generate a list of `(x, y)` coordinates for the top-left corner of each tile.
-Each coordinate becomes a new row, and we use `**row` to copy all the parent slide's metadata into it.
+Each coordinate becomes a new row, and we also copy relevant parent slide's metadata into it.

 ```python
 from typing import Any